Skyemou5/Knowledge-Garden/content/notes/3D-Modeling/blender/Lessons/Retopology in Blender.md

 ---

 ## Other Tools

+>[!NOTE] Remeshing vs Retopology
+>
+>Retopology involves creating a new mesh with a clean topology that preserves the shape and details of the original model, while remeshing involves creating a new mesh with a uniform topology that is free from irregularities or holes.
+The goal of retopology is to optimize the mesh for animation and rendering, while the goal of remeshing is to simplify and clean up an existing mesh.

 There are many tools people have built for retopology in blender.
 Some of the best ones are paid

 I frequently will use a tool called [Retopoflow](https://www.blendermarket.com/products/retopoflow)